Loncor/alchemic-wealth/docs/Oracle Standards/P33PLSQLNamingConventionPrefixes.md

 ## Identifier Types

 In PL/SQL there are several types of identifiers.
-The following are the only ones that have will have a specific prefixes added to them.:-
+Only the following ones have a specific prefixes added to them.:-

 Identifier Type     | Description
 ------------------- | ------------------------------------------------------------------